cstaelin/Stats-Extension/README.md

 ## Installation

 First, [download the latest version of the extension](https://github.com/cstaelin/Stats-Extension/releases).
-Note that the latest version of this extension was compiled against NetLogo 5.0.5.
-If you are using a different version of NetLogo you might consider building your own jar file ([see building section below](#building)).
+Note that the latest version (2.0.x) of this extension was compiled against NetLogo 6.0.
+If you are using a a NetLogo 5 version you should download stats version 1.4.

 Unzip the archive, rename the extracted directory to **stats**, and move the **stats** directory to the **extensions** directory inside your NetLogo application folder.
-The NetLogo application will normally be in the Applications folder on the Mac, or under C:\Program Files (x86) on Windows.
-Or you can place the stats directory in the same directory holding the NetLogo model in which you want to use this extension.
+The NetLogo application will normally be in the Applications folder on the Mac, or under C:\Program Files on Windows, and the **extensions** directory is in the **app** subdirectory of the NetLogo application.
+Or you can place the pathdir directory in the same directory holding the NetLogo model in which you want to use this extension.

 For more information on NetLogo extensions:
 [http://ccl.northwestern.edu/netlogo/docs/extensions.html](http://ccl.northwestern.edu/netlogo/docs/extensions.html)